dfrance2010/dfrance2010.github.io/README.md

 [Back to the top](#contents)

 # Databases
 For this enhancement, I completed the CRUD functionality of the dashboard by adding 'Create Animal' and 'Update Animal' buttons.
+While simple, this involved controlling input, adding input validation, adding in the calculated fields, and properly updating calculated fields.
+Some of the methods bleed over into algorithms and data structures as well, specifically the structure of the documents in MongoDB, and adding in calculated fields to each new or updated document.
+This enhancement helped me to meet the following course outcomes:

 **Use well founded techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value:**<br>